 With such a large group, meals in Jamaica will be difficult to plan.
-There is no cafeteria in the dorm, so the recommendation is to buy food to at least eat breakfast in the dorm.
+As such, the recommendation is for have a meal plan for breakfast to eat in the dorm.
 We plan to stop at a supermarket on the way to the campus from the airport to stock up on supplies.
-Also, there is a fruit and vegetable market just off campus and a small grocery store on campus, which should provide enough variety.
-We travel almost every day and often leave early in the morning, so it is important to have a breakfast meal plan.
-Students will receive a daily stipend of US\$30.00 to purchase food supplies or eat at food outlets.
+Also, there is a fruit and vegetable market just off campus and a small grocery store on campus, which should provide enough variety to plan your breakfasts.
+Students will receive a daily stipend of \$30.00 to purchase breakfast supplies and eat lunch and dinner.